 Different families establish different rules about begging, licking, and jumping on furniture.
 It doesn’t matter what you decide is acceptable within your own house.

-The key is to be consistent in what you do and don’t allow.
+The key is to be consistent in what you do and do not allow.

 Many traditional training theories revolve around harsh intimidation techniques.
 These include shock or choke collars, aggressive dominance, and “showing the dog who’s boss.”